-Our new cloud based water management system, Tetras, is helping to control and monitor Pseudomonas by providing clients with access to water sample results so they can highlight compliance or address any issues.
+Our new cloud based water management system, Tetras, is helping to control and monitor Pseudomonas by compliantly sampling sites and providing clients with access to these water sample results through their online dashboard so they can highlight compliance or address any issues.

 Enter your e-mail address for more information on Pseudomonas and water treatment